 The seminar in contemporary mathematics provides an introduction to the rich and diverse nature of mathematics.
 Topics covered vary from one semester to the next (depending on faculty expertise) but typically span algebra and number theory, dynamical systems, probability and statistics, discrete mathematics, topology, geometry, logic, analysis and applied math.
 The course includes guest lectures from professors at Kenyon, a panel discussion with upper-class math majors and opportunities to learn about summer experiences and careers in mathematics.
 The course goals are threefold: to provide an overview of modern mathematics, which, while not exhaustive, exposes students to some exciting open questions and research problems in mathematics; to introduce students to some of the mathematical research being done at Kenyon; and to expose students to useful resources and opportunities (at Kenyon and beyond) that are helpful in launching a meaningful college experience.
 This course does not count toward any requirement for the major.
 Prerequisite or corequisite: MATH 112 (or equivalent) and concurrent enrollment in another MATH, STAT or COMP course.
 Open only to first- or second-year students.
 Offered every fall semester.

-The first in a three-semester calculus sequence, this course covers the basic ideas of differential calculus.
+The first course in the calculus sequence, this course covers the basic ideas of differential calculus.
 Differential calculus is concerned primarily with the fundamental problem of determining instantaneous rates of change.
 In this course, we study instantaneous rates of change from both a qualitative geometric and a quantitative analytic perspective.
 We cover in detail the underlying theory, techniques and applications of the derivative.
-The problem of anti-differentiation, identifying quantities given their rates of change, also is introduced.
-The course concludes by relating the process of anti-differentiation to the problem of finding the area beneath curves, thus providing an intuitive link between differential calculus and integral calculus.
-Those who have had a year of high school calculus but do not have Advanced Placement credit for MATH 111 should take the calculus placement exam to determine whether they are ready for MATH 112.
-Students who have 0.5 units of credit for calculus may not receive credit for MATH 111.
+Elementary differential equations and their applications are also introduced, along with the basics of anti-differentiation.
+Students who have 4 credit hours for calculus may not receive credit for MATH 111.
 This counts toward the core course requirement for the major.
 Prerequisite: solid grounding in algebra, trigonometry and elementary functions.
 Offered every semester.

 This course introduces students to mathematical reasoning and rigor in the context of set-theoretic questions.
 The course covers basic logic and set theory, relations — including orderings, functions and equivalence relations — and the fundamental aspects of cardinality.
 The course emphasizes helping students read, write and understand mathematical reasoning.
 Students are actively engaged in creative work in mathematics.
 Students interested in majoring in mathematics should take this course no later than the spring semester of their sophomore year.
 Advanced first-year students interested in mathematics are encouraged to consider taking this course in their first year.
 This counts toward the core course requirement for the major.
 This course cannot be taken pass/D/fail.
 Prerequisite: MATH 213.
 Offered every semester.